Amber-Song/OAuth-note/Enable-SSO-for-Teams-tab-app.md

 You need to configure your tab app's client-side code to obtain an access token from Microsoft Entra ID.
 If your tab app requires additional Microsoft Graph permissions, you need to pass the access token to the server-side, and exchange it for Microsoft Graph token.

 1. **Add client-side code**: Add [Teams Javascript client library](https://learn.microsoft.com/en-us/javascript/api/overview/msteams-client?view=msteams-client-js-latest#microsoft-teams-javascript-client-library), then Call `microsoftTeams.initialize()`.
-It initializes the communication between your custom tab (or other Teams app components) and the Microsoft Teams client which including Establishing a Connection, Event Subscription,Security Handshake and Enabling APIs.
+It initializes the communication between your custom tab (or other Teams app components) and the Microsoft Teams client which including Establishing a Connection, Event Subscription, Security Handshake and Enabling APIs.
 Then call  `microsoftTeams.getAuthToken()`.

 ```
 microsoftTeams.app.initialize().then(() => {